shansou504/nasplay/README.md

 ### *MariaDB*
 The database is created from ```media.sql``` when the container is started.
 It has the required structure, but is lacking configuration and content.
 #### *Configuration*
 The ```server``` table will need to have a record added that matches the same IP address and port used in the Roku app.
+Setting the server in the Roku app will write the value to the first record in this table.
 This will be used along with the ```url``` table to generate URLs for the Roku to fetch the actual media.

 The default ```user``` and ```password``` for the database are both 'node'.
 The root password for the database is randomly generated.
 These values are set in the ```compose.yaml``` and if modified must also be updated in ```index.js```.
 #### *Content*